cookiee339/WeddingApp/README.md

 - The app uses browser localStorage to store a unique identifier for each guest
 - No personal information is collected or stored
-- Cloudinary credentials are only stored on the server side
+- All storage credentials (Cloudinary, AWS S3, Azure) are only stored on the server side
+- QR code access control provides basic security for the application